phanhoang1803/Plottting2D_ComputerGraphics/README.md

 To run the program:
 - There are 2 ways to run the program: run code or run the .exe file in the Release folder.
-- The files used to enter information must be in the same folder as the main function or in the same folder as the .exe file (in the Release folder).
+- The files used to read information must be in the same folder as the main function or in the same folder as the .exe file (in the Release folder).
 - The structure of the file is formatted as follows: shape1 shape2